When you first embark on the journey on owning your first chinchilla, you may be curious if chinchillas like to be held.

 For more information on this topic, be sure to see my post about if chinchillas are cuddly here.

-Respect Your Chinchilla and They Will Eventually Enjoy Being Held
+Your Chinchilla Will Eventually Enjoy Being Held and Handled

 The most important thing you can do for you and your chinchillas’ relationship merely is to respect their boundaries and afford them love and care regardless of if they love to be held or if they don’t.